 Nick prosecutes and defends.
 He is approved by the Crown Prosecution Service as the highest grade of junior barrister, Grade 4, qualifying him to prosecute the most serious cases in the Crown Court.
-He also appears on the Crown Prosecution Service’s specialist fraud list and specialist proceeds of crime list.
+He also appears on the Crown Prosecution Service’s specialist counter terrorism list at level 4, specialist fraud list, specialist proceeds of crime list and specialist serious crime list at level 4.
 He has experience of being involved in the most serious cases in the criminal canon including murder, manslaughter, rape and serious sexual assault, fraud and money laundering involving sums in excess of £1 million, people trafficking, kidnap and blackmail.

 Within the criminal law Nick has a particular interest in fraud and proceeds of crime cases.
 He has been described as “one of the few genuine confiscation experts on Circuit” (Legal 500 2012).

 Nick is regularly instructed in cases post-conviction to consider appeals against conviction and sentence, post-conviction to deal with proceeds of crime and post confiscation order to consider appeal and/or variation.

 Prosecution led junior in a case in which the murder of eight people is alleged.

 Prosecution led junior in prosecution of two school boys alleged to have conspired to recreate the mass Columbine School mass shooting at their North Yorkshire school.

 Led junior for the defendant, representing the former Chief Constable of Merseyside and West Yorkshire alleged to have committed offences of misconduct in public office arising from the Hillsborough Disaster.